DLiskProject/dlisk-ui/README.md

-# DL(i)sk UI
+# DAPPSTER UI

-DL(i)sk is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
+DAPPSTER is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
 For more information please refer to our website: https://dlisk.com/.

-This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the DL(i)sk client.
+This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the DAPPSTER client.

 ## Installation